 24 No man can serve two masters; for either he will hate the one, and love the other; or else he will hold to one, and despise the other.
 Ye cannot serve God and mammon.

 Care and Anxiety

-25 Therefore I say unto you, Take no thought for your life, what ye shall eat, or what ye shall drink; nor yet for your body, what ye shall put on.
-Is not the life more than meat, and the body than raiment?
-26 Behold the fowls of the air: for they sow not, neither do they reap, nor gather into barns; yet your heavenly Father feedeth them.
-Are ye not much better than they?
-27 Which of you by taking thought can add one cubit unto his stature?
-28 And why take ye thought for raiment?
-Consider the lilies of the field, how they grow; they toil not, neither do they spin: 29 And yet I say unto you, That even Solomon in all his glory was not arrayed like one of these.
-30 Wherefore, if God so clothe the grass of the field, which to day is, and to morrow is cast into the oven, shall he not much more clothe you, O ye of little faith?
-31 Therefore take no thought, saying, What shall we eat? or, What shall we drink? or, Wherewithal shall we be clothed?
-32 (For after all these things do the Gentiles seek:) for your heavenly Father knoweth that ye have need of all these things.
-33 But seek ye first the kingdom of God, and his righteousness; and all these things shall be added unto you.
-34 Take therefore no thought for the morrow: for the morrow shall take thought for the things of itself.
+25 Therefore I say unto you, be not anxious for your life, what ye shall eat, or what ye shall drink; nor yet for your body, what ye shall put on.
+Is not the life more than the food, and the body than the raiment?
+26 Behold the birds of the heaven, that they sow not, neither do they reap, nor gather into barns; and your heavenly Father feedeth them.
+Are not ye of much more value then they?
+27 And which of you by being anxious can add one cubit unto the measure of his life?
+28 And why are ye anxious concerning raiment?
+Consider the lilies of the field, how they grow; they toil not, neither do they spin: 29 yet I say unto you, that even Solomon in all his glory was not arrayed like one of these.
+30 But if God doth so clothe the grass of the field, which to-day is, and to-morrow is cast into the oven, [shall he] not much more [clothe] you, O ye of little faith?
+31 Be not therefore anxious, saying, What shall we eat? or, What shall we drink? or, Wherewithal shall we be clothed?
+32 For after all these things do the Gentiles seek; for your heavenly Father knoweth that ye have need of all these things.
+33 But seek ye first his kingdom, and his righteousness; and all these things shall be added unto you.
+34 Be not therefore anxious for the morrow: for the morrow will be anxious for itself.
 Sufficient unto the day is the evil thereof.